About Veterans of Foreign Wars Post 10804

-Our Coastal Solar Ambassador team is working on the “VOLTS4VETS” project with the Veterans of Foreign Wars (VFW) Post 10804 in Little River, South Carolina.
+The RE-volv Solar Ambassador team at Coastal Carolina University led a “VOLTS4VETS” crowdfunding campaign to raise the upfront capital to solarize the Veterans of Foreign Wars (VFW) Post 10804 in Little River, South Carolina.

-RE-volv, a San Francisco based non-profit, created the Solar Ambassador Program in 2014 to empower college students to help community-serving organizations, like VFW Post 10804, go solar.
-This year-long fellowship trains ambassadors in areas such as crowdfunding, solar policy, community engagement, and project management in order to successfully educate their campus and local communities about solar energy, develop solar projects, and develop a deep understanding of the solar energy sector.
-At Coastal Carolina University, our Solar Ambassador team has been working since 2015 to team up with a local organization to go solar, and have finally found the perfect match with the VFW Post 10804!
+The RE-volv Solar Ambassador Fellows at Coastal Carolina University helped bring solar to VFW Post 10804.
+The year-long Solar Ambassador Fellowship trains ambassadors in areas such as crowdfunding, solar policy, community engagement, and project management in order to successfully educate their campus and local communities about solar energy, develop solar projects, and develop a deep understanding of the solar energy sector.

-This project is made possible by contributions from generous organizations and donors like you!
-We'd like to thank our amazing partners at the Leonardo DiCaprio Foundation for supporting the Veterans of Foreign Wars Post 10804's solar array.
+This project is made possible by contributions from the 135 donors to this campaign!
+We'd like to thank our amazing partners at the Leonardo DiCaprio Foundation, Carolina Energy Conservation, and Yes Solar Solutions for supporting the Veterans of Foreign Wars Post 10804's solar array.